uml-ubicomp-2016-spring/ubicomp16-SmartFridge/README.md

 ## Progress 4/12/16 - 4/18/16
 ###Vignesh Dhamodaran
-[x] Worked on fixing the opencv error and considering google vison API for face detection and tracking.
+[x] Worked on fixing the opencv error and considering google vison API for face detection and tracking. <br />
 [x] Working on google Vision implementation for face detection and tracking.